Rockypocky77/ChancifySATPrep/sat11.md

 The passage primarily explores the narrator's experience of

-A) the history of piano competitions and their evolution over time.
+A) the evolution of musical performance standards from childhood to professional competitions and how expectations change over time.

-B) the pressure a student feels when performance becomes a measure of worth.
+B) the psychological tension between intrinsic motivation and external validation, where artistic expression becomes entangled with self-worth measurement.

-C) the difference between classical and modern music and stylistic variations.
+C) the stylistic differences between informal family performances and formal competitive settings, highlighting how context shapes musical interpretation.

-D) the technical difficulty of advanced piano pieces and performance challenges.
+D) the technical mastery required for advanced repertoire and the physical challenges of maintaining precision under performance pressure.

 Which choice provides the best evidence for the answer to the previous question?